Representations of quasiprojective groups, Flat connections and Transversely projective foliations: Existence of fibrations

 The original proof studies the restriction map $H^1(X,\mathbb Q) \to H^1(\hat{D}_1,\mathbb Q)$, where $\hat D_1$ is the disjoint union of desingularizations of the irreducible components of $D_1$.
 When it is injective, this map leads to a divisor linearly equivalent to zero in the span of $D_2, \ldots, D_r$ which defines the fibration.
 Otherwise, the fibration is constructed as a quotient of the Albanese map of $X$.
 An alternative proof, based on properties of some auxiliary foliations is given in \cite{jvpJAG}.
 It goes as follows: given two divisors with proportional Chern classes, one constructs a logarithmic $1$-form with poles on these divisors and purely imaginary periods.
 The induced foliation, although not by algebraic leaves in general, admits a non-constant real first integral.
 Comparison of the leaves of two of these foliations coming from three pairwise disjoint divisors with proportional Chern classes reveals that they are indeed the same foliation.
 The proportionality factor of the corresponding two logarithmic $1$-forms gives, after Stein factorization, the sought fibration.
 For details, see respectively \cite{Totaro, jvpJAG}.

 In general, two disjoint divisors with same Chern classes are not fibers of a fibration.
 Indeed, if $L$ is a non-torsion flat line-bundle over a projective curve $C$ then the surface $S=\P ( L \oplus \mathcal O_C)$ admits two homologous disjoint curves, corresponding to the inclusions of $L$ and $\mathcal O_C$ in $L \oplus \mathcal O_C$, which are not fibers of a fibration.
-The point is that the normal bundle of these curves sections are $L^*$ and $ L$.
+The point is that the normal bundle of these sections are $L^*$ and $ L$.
 Nevertheless, if the normal bundle of one of the effective divisors is torsion then we do have a fibration containing them as fibers.
+This example is extracted from \cite[p.
+613]{Totaro}.

 \begin{thm} Let $X$ be a projective manifold and $D_1, D_2$ be connected effective divisors which are pairwise disjoint and whose Chern classes lie in a line of $H^2(X, \mathbb R)$.
-If $\mathcal O_X(D_1)_{|D_1}$ is torsion then there exists a non constant map $f: X\to C$ to a smooth curve $C$ with connected fibers which maps the divisors $D_i$ to points. \end{thm}
+If $\mathcal O_X(D_1)\vert_{D_1}$ is torsion then there exists a non constant map $f: X\to C$ to a smooth curve $C$ with connected fibers which maps the divisors $D_i$ to points. \end{thm}

 A proof of this result is presented in Section \ref{S:Totarobis} below.
 There is also an infinitesimal variant of Theorem \ref{T:Totaro} due to Neeman \cite[Article 2, Theorem 5.1]{Neeman} where instead of three divisors we have only one divisor with torsion normal bundle and constraints on a infinitesimal neighborhood of order bigger than the order of the normal bundle.
 The formulation below is due to Totaro, see \cite[paragraph before the proof of Lemma 4.1]{Totaro2}, and the proof we present is an adaptation of Neeman's proof.
 For an alternative proof see \cite[Section 3]{Leaves}.